JamesWHomer/Slides2Textbook/README.md

 - Typical run (PDF to Markdown + PDF): `python -m slides2textbook --pdf path/to/slides.pdf`

 Command synopsis (common options):
-- `--pdf PATH`: Path to the input slides PDF (optional).
+- `-l, --load PATH`: Paths to the input PDF's and/or text files.
-- `--txt PATH`: Path to a plain-text transcript or supplemental context (optional).
 - `-o, --out-dir PATH`: Output directory.
 Default: `output`.
 - `-n, --name NAME`: Basename for outputs.
 Defaults to the PDF filename (without extension); if no PDF, falls back to TXT filename; otherwise `textbook`.
 - `--no-md`: Do not save the Markdown file.